 Music in French class is so much fun!
 Want to find some fun, new songs to play for your French students?
 Keep reading to find a playlist of French music to play in class!

 The first major change I made was to bring music into my classroom every week, no matter how busy I was or how much I felt I needed to teach certain concepts.
 Because I am not a lover of Mondays, I decided to start the week with a song.
 I’ll admit that it has been very time-consuming finding the perfect song each week, and even more challenging if you teach the same students for several years in a row.
 That requires a LOT of songs!
 See, you can’t just bring in a song just because you don’t like Mondays.
 You have to have the right song for the concepts you are working on, and you have to know your audience.
 In my case, do teenagers like what I like?
 I am 20+ years older than they are, so maybe not.

-Here are some fun ways I like to use songs and music:
+Here are some fun ways I like to use French music for my class:

 2. Create a cloze activity by erasing some of the lyrics.
 I like to do this when we are working on specific vocabulary or verb tenses.
 There are lyrics available easily online with a quick Google search.
 Just copy and paste into a document, then delete the words you want them to write in.
 Super easy!

 3. Have students memorize the song to help them retain certain problematic structures.

 4. Show them the video and have them make inferences based on what they see.